astronomer/docs/astro/cli/private-python-packages.md

 #### Step 2: Update Dockerfile

-1. Optional.
-Copy and save any existing build steps in your `Dockerfile`.
+1. (Optional) Copy and save any existing build steps in your `Dockerfile`.

 2. Add the following to your `packages.txt` file: